Get

 Size: Small

 The Shih Tzu gets along especially well with children, and they have a loving personality that far outweighs their diminutive size.
 The average Shih Tzu loves nothing more than to curl up in your lap and let you gently stroke their long, beautiful coat.
-They’re also playful pups and one of the most adorable on our list; it’s nearly impossible to resist those big, beautiful eyes!
+They’re also playful pups and one of the most adorable on this list; it’s nearly impossible to resist those big, beautiful eyes!
 If a tiny dog with a giant love for attention is what you seek, the Shih Tzu is a great choice!

 13. Labradoodle